WP-Autoplugin/wp-banana/readme.txt

 == Installation ==

 1. Upload the `wp-banana` folder to your `/wp-content/plugins/` directory, or install it via the Plugins screen in WordPress.
-2. Activate **WP Nano Banana** from the Plugins menu.
+2. Activate **WP Banana** from the Plugins menu.
-3. Go to **Settings → WP Nano Banana** and enter your API key(s).
+3. Go to **Settings → WP Banana** and enter your API key(s).
 4. Start generating and editing images directly inside WordPress.

 ---

 == Frequently Asked Questions ==

-= Does WP Nano Banana require an API key? =
+= Does WP Banana require an API key? =
 Yes.
 You will need your own API key from OpenAI, Google AI Studio, Replicate, or another supported provider.

 = Are there any restrictions or locked features? =
-No. WP Nano Banana is 100% free and open source, with no ads or premium upsells.
+No. WP Banana is 100% free and open source, with no ads or premium upsells.

 = Does it work with my page builder? =
 Yes.
-WP Nano Banana works with Gutenberg, Classic Editor, and all major page builders since it integrates directly with the Media Library.
+WP Banana works with Gutenberg, Classic Editor, and all major page builders since it integrates directly with the Media Library.

 = Where are my generated images stored? =
 All images are saved directly into your WordPress Media Library.
 You can use them like any other image in WordPress or download them.